minima-global/minidocs/docs/runanode/archivenodes.md

 ```

-## How to check your Archive data
+## Check your archive data

-From the Terminal MiniDapp or Docker CLI, you can check the integrity of your Archive data by running the command:
+From the Terminal MiniDapp or Docker CLI, you can check the integrity of your archive data by running the command:

+This checks your archive data for missing or broken blocks and tells you the first block you can sync from.
+If there is an error, you will need to re-sync from another archive node.

 ```
 archive action:integrity
 ```

-Example
+<details> <summary> Example output </summary>

 ```
 archive action:integrity
 {